mtancak/PyTorch-UNet-Brain-Cancer-Segmentation/README.md

 More details at https://arxiv.org/pdf/1505.04597.pdf.

 ## Training
 The training methodology is kept very simple as complicated training is outside of scope for this example.
 I have used the PyTorch DataLoader and Dataset modules to handle the loading of the data for me.
 I have used a modified Dice Score (F1 Score) that I found in a paper that covers a similar problem https://arxiv.org/pdf/1606.04797.pdf.
 The paper claims that the modification helps to account for very imbalanced datasets by penalising the false positive prediction of the background class.
-For fun, I have used the https://twitter.com/karpathy/status/801621764144971776?lang=en Karpathy constant 3e-4 for learning, and Adam optimization.

 ## Preparing the Dataset
 To prepare the dataset, I’ve filtered out all of the entries of 100% healthy samples.
 As I attempted semantic segmentation, the background class is already going to be overrepresented compared to the other classes, so this pre-processing of the data should help slightly even out the classes without losing valuable data.